Center for Corporate Climate Leadership

 Evaluation criteria and applications differ by awards category.
 Please select from the following to learn more:

 - Organizational Leadership Award

 - Individual Leadership Award

 - Supply Chain Leadership Award

 - Excellence in Greenhouse Gas Management (Goal Achievement Award)

 - Excellence in Greenhouse Gas Management (Goal Setting Certificate)

-Applications will be reviewed by EPA, ACCO, C2ES and The Registry in collaboration with independent committees of recognized experts.
-EPA will review all applicants to ensure that they are in good standing with EPA.
-Award winners will be notified in late December 2013 and will be recognized at the Climate Leadership Awards Conference on February 25, 2014 in San Diego, California (held in conjunction with the Climate Leadership Conference, which is scheduled for February 24-26, 2014).
+Applications will be reviewed by EPA, C2ES, and The Registry in collaboration with independent committees of recognized experts.
+EPA will submit all applicants to a compliance review to ensure they are in good standing with EPA.
+Award recipients will be recognized at the Climate Leadership Awards Dinner on March 9, 2016, held in conjunction with the fifth annual Climate Leadership Conference, to be held March 8-10, 2016 in Seattle, WA.